About the author

-Ying is also the author of Masculinity and the English Working Class.
+In her previous life as an academic, Ying wrote Masculinity and the English Working Class (Routledge).
 She now lives in Kingston, Ontario.

 AND THE UNOFFICIAL BIT…